Cal-Poly-Battlebots/iOS-Controller/README.md

 At default, field orientated controls is enabled (green).

 #### Power
 This button powers off the bot.
-At defualt, the bot is powered on (green).
+At default, the bot is powered on (green).

 ### 5. Field Orientation Slider
 This slider adjusts the field orientation by providing an offset to the direction angle of the Movement Joystick.